ED: Special Education (EDSE)

 3 credits (3+0)

 Use of assessment information in making eligibility, program, and placement decisions for individuals with exceptional learning needs, including those from culturally and/or linguistically diverse backgrounds; basic terminology used in assessment; administration, and interpretation of nonbiased formal and informal assessments; screening, pre-referral, referral, and classification procedures; use and limitations of assessment instruments.
+This course may be stacked with EDSE S410.
 Requires Internet access.

 EDSE S612 Curriculum and Strategies: Low Incidence